 The Commission was founded in 1885 and charged with preserving and enhancing the natural beauty of Niagara Falls and the Niagara River corridor as a public greenspace and environmental heritage.
 The NPC manages numerous trails, historic sites, picnic areas, and attractions.
 The Commission formerly managed Navy Island National Historic Site under a lease agreement with the Parks Canada.
 (Submitted on April 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on July 24, 2018.
-This page originally submitted on April 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 65 times since then.
+This page was last revised on August 2, 2020.
+It was originally submitted on April 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 122 times since then and 25 times this year.
 Photos: 1, 2, 3, 4. submitted on April 10, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.